hotcups/angelreapersetttings/README.md

 ***NO SPECIAL PLUGINS REQUIRED***
 The goal for the project is live music that doesnt suck balls right out of the door.
 Completed on June 25th 4:31 PM EST 2022

+Just an FYI the complicated version is good with short wave.
+Just a theory...